In India, candidates are bound to come across certain examinations to get admission in India’s reputed institutes.

-GATE is an examination which involves multiple conceptual questions that need to be solved in the right order.
-It’s a logical test which requires a complete understanding of the subject and skills for implementing the technical ability to solve the questions.
+GATE is an examination that involves multiple conceptual questions that need to be solved in the right order.
+It’s a logical test that requires a complete understanding of the subject and skills for implementing the technical ability to solve the questions.

-Whereas preparing for CSIR NET Exam need conceptual brainstorming and deep understanding of the subject for which the candidate is going to appear in this entrance exam.
+Whereas preparing for CSIR NET Exam needs conceptual brainstorming and a deep understanding of the subject for which the candidate is going to appear in this entrance exam.
 The exam will judge your analytical and research ability to solve the questions.

-Number of candidates in GATE Exam is also higher than that of CSIR NET Examination.
+The number of candidates for the GATE Exam is also higher than that of the CSIR NET Examination.

-Approach of a candidate will make the decision for the difficulty level of exam.
+The approach of a candidate will make the decision for the difficulty level of the exam.

 So, these were some major Differences between GATE & CSIR NET that must be known by a candidate, who wishes to pursue for these two exams.

 We hope that the aspirants who had read this blog will be able to clear all their doubts and queries.